Retropikzel/foreign-c/README.md

 used by the dynamic FFI's.
 The name of the shared object should not contain suffix like .so or .dll.
 Nor should it contain any prefix like "lib".

-Additional options argument can be provided, which should be a list of lists starting with a keyword.
+Additional options argument can be provided, theys should be a pair with a keyword.
 The options are:

 - additional-versions